Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: EXAMPLES

-This section presents three short examples that illustrate the performance of CRVE across a variety of applied contexts.
+This section presents two examples that illustrate the performance of CRVE in different contexts.
 In the first example, the effects of substantive interest involve between-cluster contrasts.
 The second example involves a cluster-robust Hausman test for differences between within- and across-cluster information.
-In the final example, the effects are identified within each cluster.
-In each example, we demonstrate the proposed AHT test for single- and multiple-parameter hypotheses and compare the results to the standard test based on the CR1 variance estimator and $m - 1$ degrees of freedom.
-The focus here is on providing insight into the conditions under which the AHT and standard estimators diverge in terms of three quantities of interest: the standard error estimates, the degrees of freedom estimates, and the stated p-values.
-Data files and replication code (in R) are available for each analysis as an online supplement.
+In each example, we demonstrate the proposed AHT test for single- and multiple-parameter hypotheses and compare the results to the standard test based on the CR1 variance estimator and \(m - 1\) degrees of freedom.
+The focus here is on providing insight into the conditions under which the methods diverge in terms of three quantities of interest: the standard error estimates, the degrees of freedom estimates, and the stated p-values.
+Data files and replication code are available in the supplementary materials.